 “Dave was very knowledgeable and very enthusiastic, keeping the group engaged and curious the entire time.
 Would definitely recommend Dave for other Philadelphia tours!”
 7/16/2016

 “David was an excellent docent.
 Very intelligent.
 His walk was very enjoyable.
 I would highly recommend David.”
 6/22/2016

 Review at the blog Big Travel Nut 6/17/2016

 I am certified by the Association of Philadelphia Tour Guides.
-Be sure to look for my upcoming appearance on the show Raw Travel TV in February.
+I have been featured on Raw Travel TV and the Travel Channel.
 For availability and pricing, please fill out the contact form below.
-You can also hire me through Context Tours and Tours By Locals.
+I also coordinate a team of guides through the Dialogue Institute at Temple University.